LittleLightCz/Rojo/README.md

 The same as forEach() except it returns a Stream\<String\>.

 ### firstGroup()
 Sometimes you just want to extract the first group only.
-The firstGroup() method returns a Stream of Strings, where each element is the extracted first group of the regex:
+The **firstGroup()** method returns a Stream\<String\>, where each element is the extracted first group in the regex:
 ```java
 String input = "{apple},{banana},{pear}";